redislabs-training/ru204/admin-training/lab-use/README.md

 1. Open a laptop browser and point it to the public IP you were given to work with.

-If you're a student, you get the IP from your instructor.
+- If you're a student, you get the IP from your instructor.

-If you're an employee spinning up your own instances, you get it from one of two places:
+- If you're an employee spinning up your own instances, you get it from one of two places:

 In Admin Console under ***Compute Engine > VM instances***

 ![](img/210-gcp-vm-ip.png)

-or in Cloud Shell after you run gcloud commands
+or in Cloud Shell after you run gcloud commands.

 ![](img/211-cloudshell-vm-ip.png)